OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

 * Public methods:

   * IMU() — constructor.
-  * bool begin() — initialize sensor, fusion, and perform startup calibration.
+  * bool begin() — initialize sensor and fusion; attempts to load saved calibration from NVS if available.
+Does not perform automatic calibration.
+Use `CALIBRATE` command to collect offsets, then `SAVE_CAL` to persist them.
   * void update(float dt) — update internal fusion; dt is seconds.
   * float getPitch() — returns pitch in degrees.
   * float getRoll() — returns roll in degrees.